kc0ed/LexiSharp-Keyboard/README_EN.md

 ## ☕ Support & Appreciation

-If this project helps you, feel free to buy me a coffee ☕️
+If this project helps you, please give it a Star ⭐️ and feel free to buy me a coffee ☕️

 <div align="center">
 <img src="images/wechat.jpg" alt="WeChat Appreciation Code" width="300"/>